JustinPhillipsPDX/ApolloAiLmStudioProxy/README.md

 	“Here is my iOS metadata dump:”

 This ensures that the first message contains reference to your iOS telemetry data if enabled.
-Otherwise you should leave it blank.
+Otherwise you should leave it blank or use it to fine tune the main prompt.

 **Edit** the *promptfile.txt* with your desired prompt information, this will apply to **all** loaded models.